abedick/TweeterMiner/README.md

 `-e` specifies the program will run in extended mode.
 Extended mode returns Tweets that are Retweets and Replies.
 In nonextended mode, only stand alone Tweets will be saved.
 (This is good for analyzing things such as speech patterns, etc.)

+### Point Mode

+`-p` specifies to start from a specific Tweet ID of the given user. __The CSV file will need to be modified__ to reflect this flag.
+If specified, CSV file format must be" `<DisplayName>,<TwitterHandle>,<TweetID>` where the Tweet ID is an unsigned integer.
+A Tweet's ID can be quickly found in the URL of the Tweet.

 #### Number of Files

 `-n <int>` specifies the number of newest Tweets to grab per Twitter handle.
 The __maximum may or may not be 3200__ according to some versions of the Twitter API. __There is a hard 900 requests per 15 minutes when using the API.
 Each request can return 200 Tweets at maximum therefore when using a large n, the program will pause to wait for more requests to be made.__